nickdavidhaynes/alexa-whiskey-reviewer/README.md

 ## Building the Alexa skill

 Now that we have a Lambda to handle our Alexa requests, let's create the skill itself.

+If you don't have one already, create an [Amazon developer](https://developer.amazon.com/) account.
+Once you get signed in, go to the Alexa tab, click getting started on the Alexa Skills Kit, and click create a new skill.
+Give your skill a reference name (e.g. `whiskey advisor`) and an invocation name (e.g. `whiskey advisor`) that users will speak to trigger your skill.

+Defining the iteration happens in the next step.
+"Intent schema" is where you provide some structured data that defines the details of the intents that your skill will handle.
+Our whiskey advisor skill will only be handling a single intent, "GetReview".
+The json I used to define this intent is in `intent_schema.json`.

+Next, you'll have to define the slot types that users will reference.
+In our case, this is a list of the possible whiskeys users will ask about.
+The Alexa service does a decent-ish job recognizing slot data that isn't explicitly entered in this box, but the more example you give it, the better it will be.
+An exhaustive list of whiskeys is located in `drams_list.txt`; you can just copy-paste this into the box.

+Finally, we need to provide some examples of utterances that we think users might speak to request reviews.
+A list of the ones I used are in `samples_utterances.txt`.
+Alexa will do a bit of iterpolation here, but in practice, I've found that the service tends to stick pretty closely to only identifying intents when they are very very similar to the ones you provide.
+So again, the more of these you provide, the better experience your users will have.

+Moving on to configuration - we now have to hook up the Alexa service to our Lamdba.
+Returning to the Lambda console, look for the ARN of the Lambda function you created (usually in the upper-right corner when viewing a function, it's a long alpha-numeric code starting with `arn:aws:lambda`).
+Copy the ARN and paste it into the box in the Alexa console configuration tab.
+Our Alexa skill now knows where to send the parsed intent information.

+And that's basically it!
+The next tab allows you to test your skill - you can type a sample intent into the box and see the json created by the Alexa service and your Lambda for debugging.
+You can also play Alexa's voice response directly from this tab.
+From there, follow the rest of the directions to publish your skill, and you're all set.

+Hopefully this helps!
+There's tons more you can do, including more complicated back-and-forth interactions and sending data (e.g. an image) to a mobile device.
+But really, a lot of the work is just boilerplate that becomes rote after you've gone through it once or twice.

+So - if you can write a Python function, you can make an Alexa skill.